John Fetterman releases updated report on health following stroke - NewsBreak

 The letter also disclosed that Fetterman is regularly attending speech therapy since suffering his stroke.
 Fetterman is also said to be taking medications to prevent future strokes and optimize his heart condition and exercises routinely while walking four to five miles regularly.

 Dr. Chen concluded the letter by saying Fetterman is “well and shows strong commitment to maintaining good fitness and health practices.
-He has no work restrictions and can work full duty in public office.”Dave Matthews to perform at rally for John Fetterman
+He has no work restrictions and can work full duty in public office.”Pennsylvania Senate Race: How the polls have trended for John Fetterman, Dr. Oz

 The letter is the first update from Fetterman’s doctors since early in the general election season after he was hospitalized in May.
 Media outlets had called for Fetterman to release updated medial records with weeks left until the November 8 election.